yubik-studio/yubik-studio.github.io/README.md

 NYMEX is a commodities exchange most known for energy futures trading, specifically crude oil and natural gas.
 It was acquired by CME Group in 2008.

   - Led the design, development, and testing of an order matching engine using highly-parallel graph theory algorithms.
-Ultimately awarded 20+ U.S. Patents, most as sole or lead inventor.
+Ultimately awarded [16 U.S. Patents](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ) for this work, most as sole or lead inventor.

   - The rights to my engine design enabled NYMEX to compete successfully as an exchange services provider e.g. to the Dubai Mercantile Exchange (DME).
 Other exchanges (including CME at the time) were licensees of other IP holders and could not negotiate joint ventures as easily.

-  - Developed new zero-defect design techniques (the NYMEX Match Engine Modeling Language and its applications are covered by U.S. patents 8,595,119 and 10,740,840).
+  - Developed new zero-defect design techniques (the NYMEX Match Engine Modeling Language and its applications are covered by U.S. patents [8,595,119](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=MUcNd5cAAAAJ&citation_for_view=MUcNd5cAAAAJ:0EnyYjriUFMC) and [10,740,840](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=MUcNd5cAAAAJ&cstart=20&pagesize=80&citation_for_view=MUcNd5cAAAAJ:5nxA0vEk-isC)).

 -----

 ### Manager, Business Planning; Manager, Technology, Sony Corporation of America (SCA)

 February 2002 to June 2004

+SCA served as the U.S. host for cross-functional project teams managed from Tokyo, and for synergy products combining Music, Pictures, Electronics and Computer Entertainment.

   - Manager of Business Planning, e-Platform Technologies, the New York branch of Sony’s Network Applications and Content Services Group in Tokyo.